Find Affordable College Courses

 $5,510 Average Tuition & Fees

 You’ll be in good company if you decide to attend Owens Community College.
 It ranked #3 on our 2023 Best Value Visual & Performing Arts Schools in Ohio list.
-Owens State Community College is a medium-sized public school located in the suburb of Perrysburg.
+Owens State Community College is a moderately-sized public school located in the large suburb of Perrysburg.

 $11,936 Average Tuition & Fees

-You’ll be in good company if you decide to attend Ohio State University - Main Campus.
-It ranked #4 on our 2023 Best Value Visual & Performing Arts Schools in Ohio list.
-Located in the large city of Columbus, Ohio State is a public college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Ohio State University - Main Campus.
+The school came in at #4 on this year’s Best Value Visual & Performing Arts Schools in Ohio list.
+Located in the city of Columbus, Ohio State is a public school with a very large student population.

-Ohio State undergraduate students pay an average of $11,936 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Ohio State are $11,936 per year.
 After completing their degree, visual and performing arts graduates from Ohio State carry an average student debtload of $25,828.
 The average monthly payment of a loan this size is about $342, assuming that the borrower is on a 10-year repayment plan.

 #5